PH-Tools/PH_ADORB/README.md

 # PH-ADORB (WIP):
+# NOTE: This library is for research and testing purposes only.

 ### A Python Library for calculating building ADORB costs.

 > A.D.O.R.B. cost: Annualized De-carbonization Of Retrofitted Buildings cost - a “full-cost-accounted”